Declaration of Purpose

 - Recommend methods to encourage and develop an active citizen-police partnership in the prevention of crime.

-The Citizens Advisory Board shall be composed of no more than twelve voting members and one non-voting member.
+The Citizens Advisory Board shall be composed of voting members, not to exceed nine (9) and one non-voting member.
 The police department's representative shall serve as the non-voting member of the board.

-The Coalition shall appoint all voting members to the Citizens Advisory Board.
+This Board stands as an independent body not subjected or subordinated to the Oklahoma City Police Department or any individual organization.
+All ethnic and cultural organizations are encouraged to submit candidates for open positions of the Citizens Advisory Board.
 The voting members shall reflect the cultural and ethnic diversity of the Oklahoma City community.
-Upon expiration of the term of service of members or should a vacancy otherwise occur, the Coalition shall have the responsibility to select and appoint new members to the board.
+Upon expiration of the term of service members or should a vacancy otherwise occur, the Board shall have the responsibility to select and appoint new members to the Board after vetting a criminal background.

 The Chief of Police shall select one member who will serve as the police department's representative to the Citizens Advisory Board.

 Members of the Citizens Advisory Board are expected to exhibit the highest ethical and professional standards.
 The City Manager or designee will remove a member upon a majority vote of the board.
 In the event a C.A.B. member is unavailable to attend a regularly scheduled meeting, he/she should contact the C.A.B.
 Chairman or the Departments Representative and notify them of such.
-Failure to attend three consecutive meetings without contacting the Chairman or the Department Representative with an explanation shall result in that C.A.B. member being dismissed.
-A majority of board members shall determine if justification exists to excuse a member’s absence.
+Failure to attend three consecutive meetings without contacting the Chairman or the Department Representative with an explanation (an excused absence) shall result in that C.A.B. member being dismissed.
+The Board members shall retain the right to review member's attendance.

 Members shall select a chairperson and any other officers they deem necessary by a majority vote.
 The members shall adopt rules and procedures relating to the operation of the C.A.B.
 The C.A.B. shall determine the date, time, and place for each meeting.